-It may seem like a no-brainer to choose ACV, but when you consider that if your loss is larger than your payout you’ll end up paying out of pocket, homeowners are wise to consider all of the factors surrounding a potential insurance claim before choosing a policy.
+It may seem like a no-brainer to choose ACV, but when you consider that if your loss is larger than your payout, you’ll end up paying out of pocket, homeowners are wise to consider all the factors surrounding a potential insurance claim before choosing a policy.

 The Cost of Building Continues to Rise

 Homeowners insurance and related policies tend to trend upwards for two reasons: the increase in natural disasters affecting homes in the United States and the rise in labor and building materials.
-When your insurance premium is created by an insurance company, the risk factors and costs that go into insuring your home are what is calculated.
+When your insurance premium is created by an insurance company, the risk factors and costs that go into ensuring your home are what are calculated.
 More risk means higher premiums and vice versa.
-This means that as building materials rise, you’ll pay more in premium to compensate the potential risk your insurer is undertaking should they have to restore your home due to a claim.
+This means that as building materials rise, you’ll pay more premiums to compensate for the potential risk your insurer is undertaking should they have to restore your home due to a claim.

-During 2020 and 2021, the striking increase of building materials is more prevalent than ever before:
+During 2020 and 2021, the striking increase in building materials is more prevalent than ever before: